 Fishery working groups

-Fishery working groups provide Fisheries Queensland with operational advice on the management of our fisheries – a key action under the Sustainable Fisheries Strategy.
+Fishery working groups provide Fisheries Queensland with operational advice on the management of our fisheries.
+This is a key action under the Sustainable Fisheries Strategy.

 Working groups include a range of stakeholders, including commercial and recreational fishers, charter operators, seafood marketers and processors, and people with conservation experience.